DonaldChung-HK/CodeEntropy/README.md

 CodeEntropy tool with POSEIDON code integrated to form a complete and generally applicable set of tools for calculating entropy

-See [CodeEntropy’s documentation](https://codeentropy.readthedocs.io/en/latest/) for mor information.
+See [CodeEntropy’s documentation](https://codeentropy.readthedocs.io/en/latest/) for more information.

 ## To run
 ### Requirements